Training bursaries

 for those experiencing financial hardship

 These training bursaries are targeted at trainees and prospective trainees experiencing financial hardship.
-They are sponsored by the National Lottery Heritage Fund, Maxwell/Hanrahan Foundation, City & Guilds Foundation, Army Benevolent Fund, Royal British Legion, William Grant Foundation, Ashley Family Foundation, Newby Trust, Anthony and Elizabeth Mellows Charitable Settlement, D’Oyly Carte Charitable Trust, Worshipful Company of Arts Scholars, Soane Britain, Kendrick Hobbs and Malcolm Gammie.
+They are sponsored by the National Lottery Heritage Fund, Maxwell/Hanrahan Foundation, City & Guilds Foundation, Army Benevolent Fund, Royal British Legion, William Grant Foundation, Ashley Family Foundation, Newby Trust, Anthony and Elizabeth Mellows Charitable Settlement, D’Oyly Carte Charitable Trust, Worshipful Company of Arts Scholars, Soane Britain, Kendrick Hobbs and Malcolm and Rosalind Gammie.
 They follow eight previous bursaries in 2024 supported by The Royal Mint, the Costume Society, the Golsoncott Foundation and Jennifer Chen, and are part of a suite of awards and bursaries offered by Heritage Crafts to support and celebrate craftspeople.

 Sponsor logos 2024